-The source produces information at some rate, which we'll call the ``source rate", whereas the \textbf{rate} describes the how much of it we're capturing it (over, for example, time, space, etc.).
-Higher rates are good, because we're not losing source information.
-For a discrete source, the maximum achievable rate is the entropy rate of the source $H(\xrv)$, since no more information exists to capture.
+The source produces information at some rate, which we'll call the ``source rate," whereas the \textbf{rate} describes how much of it we capture (over, for example, time, space, etc.).
+Higher rates are better, because less source information is lost.
+For a discrete source, the rate cannot exceed the source's entropy $H(\xrv)$, since no more information exists to capture.

-A useful scalar descriptor of the distortion for a particular source and encoding scheme is the average value of a distortion function applied to a source and some distorted version of that source.
-For example, this could be the average number of differences (the distortion function) between a binary string from a source and the string found by passing the original string through a lossy encoder and then decoder functions (as shown in \figrefsub{rate_distortion_fig}{b}):
+A useful summary of the distortion is the expected value of the distortion function over the source.
+For example, this could be the average number of differences between an original sequence and the sequence obtained by passing it through a lossy encoder and decoder (as shown in \figrefsub{rate_distortion_fig}{b}):

-The limiting cases of complete information (where distortion may be zero) and zero information (where nonzero distortion is impossible except in the trivial case of a constant source) suggest that more information allows for lower distortion.
-Rate-distortion theory takes this intuition even further, proving that if we want to achieve distortion below some threshold (i.e. $\mathrm{D} < \mathrm{D}_{\text{max}}$), we must have at least $R(\mathrm{D})$ bits of information about $\xrv$. $R(\mathrm{D})$ is called the \textbf{rate-distortion function}.
-This means that if we're already achieving the best average distortion for the amount of information we have, I($\xrv; \hat{\xrv}$), we cannot do better unless we acquire more information.
-This is true regardless of the chosen distortion function, provided that the distortion function $d(x, \hat{x})$ is finite for every possible $x$ and $\hat{x}$.
-This finding is proven in the asymptotic case of infinitely long block lengths.
+With complete information, distortion can be zero; with zero information, zero distortion is impossible (unless the source is constant).
+More information allows lower distortion.
+Rate-distortion theory makes this precise: to achieve distortion below some threshold $\mathrm{D}_{\text{max}}$, we must have at least $R(\mathrm{D})$ bits of information about $\xrv$, where $R(\mathrm{D})$ is the \textbf{rate-distortion function}.
+If we are already achieving the best average distortion for the amount of information we have, $I(\xrv; \hat{\xrv})$, we cannot do better unless we acquire more information.
+This holds regardless of the chosen distortion function, provided that $d(x, \hat{x})$ is finite for every possible $x$ and $\hat{x}$, and is proven in the asymptotic case of infinitely long block lengths.

 This doesn't necessarily mean that having $N$ bits about a source will give us an $\hat{\xrv}$ that achieves the $N$-bit best performance for a given distortion function.
 For example, if we know $\xrv$ perfectly, and we applied an invertible operation like mapping each color to a new, distinct color, we would not have lost any information.
 However, if our distortion function was the number of incorrect colors, the average distortion would increase.